Mount Pisgah on the Blue Ridge Parkway in Western North Carolina

 Mount Pisgah hike on the Blue Ridge Parkway in Western North Carolina

 After meandering through a Northern Red Oak Forest you will eventually reach a heath bald at the summit.
 Leaf peeping is a treat during the fall season and will help motivate you to continue on the challenging uphill climb.
+It timed my hike just a little before peak, although it was still quite beautiful.
 From the summit, you will enjoy views of the Shining Rock Wilderness Area.
 On a clear day, you can see all the way to the famous Biltmore Estate.
-While this is not the most scenic summit hike on the Parkway (Devil’s Courthouse and Craggy Pinnacle offer better views), it’s an enjoyable and challenging feat.
+While this is not the most scenic summit hike on the Parkway (Devil’s Courthouse and Craggy Pinnacle offer better views in my opinion), it’s an enjoyable and challenging feat.

 A few views from the hike